 It also takes less time to grab coffee together than to eat an entire meal.
 So, it shortens the time commitment, which can lower anxiety.
 There is no reason to rush the process, unless you want to of course.
 But sometimes taking baby steps can accomplish more than cycling through extremely high anxiety situations and feeling triggered.

 2. Plan Ahead

 It can be really helpful to look at the restaurant menu and decide what you’ll order before you get there.
 Now, this one does take some planning.
 However, It can’t really be used for on-the-whim decision making.
-However, this tip works well if you are making arrangements to a restaurant later.
+This tip works well if you are making arrangements to a restaurant later.

 Try and decide on a restaurant with your friend/family in advance.
 This allows you time to look over the menu, pick a dish, and mentally prepare.
-Having a plan when it comes to eating can help with adding structure to meal times and it decreases the likelihood of being caught off guard.
+Having a plan when it comes to eating can help with adding structure to meal times.
+And it decreases the likelihood of being caught off guard.

 You can also pre-plan meals when eating at home if you get nervous eating in front of family members.
 I find this helps as well.

 This can be anything from needing to go outside to get some fresh air or requesting no negative or diet related food talk while dining.
 Standing up for yourself by letting others know what you need is essential to protecting your recovery.